»Worker Tags

 attribute when configuring credential stores.

 This allows the use of private Vault instances with Boundary.
-PKI workers deployed in the same network as a private Vault instance can access and relay Vault requests to Boundary controllers.
+Workers deployed in the same network as a private Vault instance can access and relay Vault requests to Boundary controllers.

-~> Note: A PKI worker that matches the worker filter must exist before defining the Vault credential store, as it will perform the Vault calls needed to set up the credential store with Boundary.
+A worker that matches the worker filter must exist before you define the Vault credential store, as it will perform the Vault calls needed to set up the credential store with Boundary.